WPDevelopers/elementor-gravity-forms/readme.txt

 * Set layout and styles using visual builder

-### This is the standalone version for Contact Form 7 only.
+### This is the standalone version for Gravity Forms only.
 You can use [Essential Addons for Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) to get 25+ elements together.

 * [Post Grid](https://essential-addons.com/elementor/post-grid/)
 * [Post Timeline](https://essential-addons.com/elementor/post-timeline/)